ARCNanotech/userAuthenticate/README.md

 #Usage

-Install this globally and you'll have access to the userAuth command from any part of your system.
+Install this globally and you'll have access to the <code>userAuth</code> command from any part of your system.

  <code>npm install -g userAuth</code>